GabrieleGhisleni/EnergyProject/README.md

 ```

 #### Transfer service
-**We also provide a service that can be used to create the correct tables inside your fresh database! is it highly
+**We also provide a service that can be used to create the correct tables inside your fresh database!
+It is highly
-recommended at least to transfer the tables of the database**, specifying also the argument --partially_populate
+recommended to do so or at least transfer the tables of the database.** Specifying the argument --partially_populate
-a part of the data will be transferred to you (also recommended).
+a part of the data we collected will be transferred to you (also recommended).

 We decided to keep these services in a different file [extra-service.yml].